Single target beam volume angle prior to Echoview 13.1

 • If the transducer is installed vertically with the major-axis aligned across-track, then the revised major-axis beam angle should be used as the WedgeVolumeBeamAngle on the Calibration page of Variable Properties dialog box via an ECS file.

-• If the transducer is elliptical and/or is installed with a different orientation, then the across-track beam angle will need to be calculated taking the transducer’s geometry and orientation into account.
+• If the transducer is elliptical and/or is installed with a different orientation, then the across-track beam angle will need to be calculated by taking the transducer’s geometry and orientation into account.
 Apply the value using WedgeVolumeBeamAngle on the Calibration page of Variable Properties dialog box via an ECS file.

 Adjustment equation for the Equivalent TWBA